pmorissette/bt/docs/source/examples-nb.rst

         # now we create the backtest
         return bt.Backtest(s, data)

 This function allows us to easily generate backtests.
 We could easily compare a few different SMA periods.
-Also, let's see if we can beat a long-only allocation to the SPY.
+Also, let’s see if we can beat a long-only allocation to the SPY.

 .. code:: ipython3